HarryLiu2003/Navi_CFCI/docs/1_project_guide.md

-# Navi CFCI Project Guide
+# 1. Project Guide for Navi CFCI

 Welcome to the Navi CFCI project!
 This guide serves as the central entry point for developers.